-The Government Cancelled A Week Of Parliament And Now Everyone's Up In Arms
+The Government Cancelled A Week Of Parliament, But Lots Of Pollies Are Turning Up Anyway

 But the amended schedule will see only the Senate return next week as planned.
 The House of Representatives will come back a week later, from December 4, and then sit a second week, from December 11, if required.

-Manager of government business Christopher Pyne said the cancellation was to ensure the passage of marriage equality and deal with the citizenship crisis before the end of the year – but Labor has accused the government of trying to dodge a commission of inquiry into the banks while it is down two MPs.
+Manager of government business Christopher Pyne said the cancellation is to ensure the passage of marriage equality and deal with the citizenship crisis before the end of the year — but Labor has accused the government of trying to dodge a commission of inquiry into the banks while it is down two MPs.

-Liberal National senator Barry O'Sullivan has said up to four Nationals MPs are considering crossing the floor in the House of Representatives on the bill – which would grant the numbers needed to force a debate and pass the bill into legislation.
+Liberal National senator Barry O'Sullivan has said up to four Nationals MPs are considering crossing the floor in the House of Representatives on the banking bill – which would grant the numbers needed to force a debate and pass the bill into legislation.

+"Neither John Alexander, nor Barnaby Joyce, would be back in the house," Pyne said.
+"We would not sit until maybe next year, if what you are suggesting was the motivation of the government."

+Joyce and Alexander were dramatically ejected by the High Court and resigned from parliament as part of the ongoing citizenship crisis.

+Deputy Labor leader Tanya Plibersek labelled the "suspension of democracy" was "the kind of thing that happens in a dictatorship".

+But the schedule change has also attracted ire from the cross bench.
+Independent Queensland MP Bob Katter and Greens MP Adam Bandt have both vowed to turn up to work.

-Meanwhile, a bill for same-sex marriage has been introduced to the Senate, where debate will continue next week with a deadline for the bill to pass on November 30.
+A bill for same-sex marriage has been introduced to the Senate and debate started last week.
+This will continue next week, with a deadline for the bill to pass on November 30 – and then go to the House of Representatives.

-Pyne also said the lower house would pass the new citizenship legislation on December 4, meaning MPs would have until 8pm on December 5 to submit all the information required about their family birthplaces and citizenship.
+Pyne said the lower house would pass the new citizenship legislation on December 4, meaning MPs would have until 8pm on December 5 to submit all the information required about their family birthplaces and citizenship.

 "That would give us the time to do with any referrals that might be needed, give us time to digest information that has been provided by the House of Representatives and then passed any resolutions required by the end of that sitting week," Pyne said.